CarterJack-ArlingtonTech/CarterJack-ArlingtonTech.github.io/projects/encryption/README.md

 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.

+    **Internet Layer** In the internet layer, the TCP Segments and UDP Datagrams are organized into IP packets.
+This layer is in charge of adressing IP adresses and routing packets across different networks.
+It determmines the path that the packets take and routes them by assigning headers.

+    **Link Layer** The Link Layer is responsible for

 - This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other

-information can they still see?
+Even though and adversary in the middle can't read the content of the message, what other information can they still see?

+    Even if the protocol successfully encrypts the **content** of the message, an adversary in the middle could still see the headers of the packet (which are unable to be encrypted without retaining functionality) as well as the sender of the message and the recipent.
+They can also see the size of the packet and the port numbers which along with a knowledge of internet protocols would enable the adversary to identify the type of file being sent.

 ## What is a key ~(In~ ~encryption)~